 In a sense, the stone can be seen as a symbol of the declining Church – old and venerated, but more than a little withered and silly.
 On the other hand, its backdrop (when we finally see it during the upgrade) invokes a sense of primal vastness; a bastion of newfangled monotheism intruding upon the heart of an ancient, tremendous vista.
 This scene was recorded at the Cliffs of Moher, one of the country’s more stunning locations, later to be used for the hiding place of Voldemort’s locket Horcrux in Harry Potter and the Half-Blood Prince.
 (Now there’s a crossover idea.)

 Structurally speaking, the episode is immaculate.
 The first two thirds largely maintain a singular perspective, carefully laying the pieces for the climax.
 Once we reach the Holy Stone itself, the narrative splits into three paths, like a beam of light which has encountered a prism – another flash of the stone’s unearthly power.
-(There was a subplot in which the bishops asked Ted to write a theological paper, with Ted accidentally staying up all night typing a list of people who aren’t priests; the writers excised it after filming because the episode was overrunning and it didn’t really affect anything else.)
+(There was a subplot in which the bishops asked Ted to write a theological paper, with Ted accidentally staying up all night typing a list of people who aren’t priests; the writers excised it after filming because the episode was overrunning and it didn’t really connect to any of the other storylines.)

 The opening vignette sets the scene thematically, with Ted and Dougal discussing ghosts on a stormy night.
-(Ted is reading Secret Love, the memoir of Father Michael Cleary’s lover – one wonders if he’s pondering Cleary’s suspicious similarities to Bishop Brennan, or simply thinking about Polly and living vicariously through Cleary’s experiences.)
+(Ted is reading Secret Love, the memoir of Father Michael Cleary’s illicit partner – one wonders if he’s pondering Cleary’s suspicious similarities to Bishop Brennan, or simply thinking about Polly and living vicariously through Cleary’s experiences.)
 The lighting and wind, which change to create a horror-film atmosphere as Ted recounts his story of a creaking noise which turned out not to be a ghost, are a source of comedy, but the moment is still a strangely sombre one – appropriate to foreshadow Jordan’s doom.
 Along with the second half of “Grant Unto Him Eternal Rest”, it might be the show’s only truly gothic moment – a bit of a pity, as gothic Father Ted is thrillingly weird.
-The idea of doubting the supernatural is also invoked here, and becomes a major concern later on.
+The idea of doubting the supernatural is also introduced here, and goes on to become a major theme in the episode.

 Bishop Jordan, a gentle and thoughtful old man, is an exceedingly rare example of a truly positive portrayal of the Church within the show.
-He shares Ted’s fundamental goodness, but none of his pettiness and angst – he’s the kindly old clergyman Ted could one day become if he overcomes his spurious morality.
-Jordan is also the first significant Father Ted character to die.
-(We don’t know if the dancing priest survived, remember.)
+He shares Ted’s fundamental goodness, but none of his pettiness and angst – a man with no regrets, secure in his faith, he’s the kindly elder clergyman Ted could one day become.
+Jordan is also, significantly the first Father Ted character to die.
+(We never find out if the dancing priest actually died, remember.)
 In retrospect, it’s a little uncomfortable to watch the character parallelled with Dermot Morgan’s Ted succumb to a humorous heart attack, in the same way it’s uncomfortable to watch the 1997 Simpsons episode where Homer visits the World Trade Center.
 The moment where Ted disregards Jordan’s musings on death so that he can rush off to the toilet is vaguely sad – there’s a sense that Ted could have learned something very important from him.

 As we can see by Ted’s calendar, the bishops’ visit occurs on the 1st of May.
 In Irish culture, this date is associated with Bealtaine, a pagan feast marking the beginning of summer.
 Still, it’s a sinister and portentous episode for most of the characters – the only one who ultimately seems in tune with the day’s more traditional meaning is Bishop O’Neill.
 He and Dougal do not mirror each other as strongly as the other duos, apart from sharing a general unsuitability for clerical work.
 Despite being left alone with Dougal, O’Neill manages to escape the dark fate of the other two bishops, and is the only character who actually benefits from the episode’s events.
 He has been having doubts about his vocation, and in one of the show’s more satirical twists, it’s Dougal’s puzzled remarks on Catholic belief that push him over the edge.
 Combining Dougal’s childlike yet incisive wisdom with his own rational mind, O’Neill become enlightened, freeing himself from the shackles of religion.
 In the final scene, we encounter the reborn Eddie O’Neill, bishop no more, decked out in stereotypical hippie attire, a pagan sun symbol hanging around his neck.
 He makes the escape Ted never could, but Ted fails to understand this, instead feebly asking him to reconsider.
 Eddie runs off to join a gang of weed-smoking hippies in a van which looks like it drove out of some pop version of the 60s – it retrospect it seems almost like a prescient coda to their short-lived follow-up sitcom.
 Sometimes it’s the small comforts that count for the most.

 Perhaps the Holy Stone is less a symbol for the Church that for Craggy Island itself – destroying those who wander within its reach, but leaving its own eternally untouched, like men trapped in the eye of a hurricane.
 Today the capricious forces which govern this world have brought the priests face-to-face with the men they might have been.
-In response, they destroyed them, shrugged, and moved on.
-If there was any doubt that they have become too entrenched ever to leave Craggy Island, it ends here.
+In response, the priests destroyed them, shrugged, and moved on.
+Ironically, the only one to escape corruption or violation was Ted’s own counterpart, Bishop Jordan: God looked down, judged him worthy, and took him away.
+If there was any doubt that Ted and the other priests were too entrenched ever to leave Craggy Island, it ends here.